DISNEY WORLD SPRING BREAK CROWDS IN 2018

 An earlier Easter has the opposite effects.
 Districts that traditionally try to take the week after Easter off will be able to do so, and districts that don’t base their calendars on Easter will be largely compressed into a couple of March weeks.

-The effect of the various dates in 2017 is to spread most 2017 school spring breaks into six consecutive weeks beginning March 11 and continuing until the end of the week beginning April 15.
+The effect of the various dates in 2018 is to compress most school spring breaks into just four weeks beginning March 10 and continuing until the end of the week beginning March 31.

 The chart above illuminates this.

-It’s based on data from a weighted sample including almost 280 of the largest relevant US public school districts.
+It’s based on data from a weighted sample including 280 of the largest relevant US public school districts.
+15.3 million kids–about a third of US school kids–are in the database, and they are weighted based on propensity to go to Disney World.

-(For how the database is built, see the second half of this.
+(For how the database is built, see the this.
 Weekends are in black, except Easter, in red.
+Holidays (Mardi Gras and President’s Day) are also in red.
 Click the image to enlarge it.)

-- The week beginning March 11 both has a ton of kids on break (thanks, Texas!) and is also attractive to snowbirds.
-It gets a 9/high crowd rating.
+- The week beginning March 10 both has a ton of kids on break (thanks, Texas!) and is also attractive to snowbirds.
+It gets a 10/higher crowd rating.

-- The week before Easter will be a zoo, as it usually is, and gets a crowd rating of 11/highest.
+- The week beginning 3/24 is the week before Easter and will be a zoo, as it usually is, and gets a crowd rating of 11/highest.

-- The rest of April–after the 22nd–will be just fine.
+- The rest of April will be just fine.